chrv80/thinkfc/README.md

 -----------------------------------------

-thinkfc is provided without any warranty/
+thinkfc is provided without any warranty.

 This software directly controls system cooling and should only be used by users who understand the risks involved.